-Welcome to module OT3007 and for this cohort, their second major block of practice education.
-This is an important occasion as you move into the Transition stage of your learning development.
-Within this practice you will draw upon and begin to apply your learning from year one and year two.
-The overall aim of this practice is on development of professional behaviour, clinical skills and competencies, continued personal development and commitment to the profession in order to transition from a student to a practitioner.
-Module OT3007 is weighted at 10 credits and contributes one third of the marks for fourth year.
+Welcome to module OT4003 and the final block of practice.
+The focus of this practice is on the development of professional behaviour, practice skills and competencies, continued personal development and commitment to the profession in order to transition from a student to a practitioner.
+Module OT4003 is weighted at 20 credits and contributes one third of the marks for fourth year.
 All UCC modules must adhere to the National University of Ireland (NUI) Grade Descriptors (see module documents).

 The role of the Practice Tutor is central in the delivery and development of practice education.
 The UCC Practice Tutors will provide support to both educators and students during this practice.
 Please seek their advice and assistance.
-Students will meet members of the Practice Tutor team during the "Linking learning - preparation for practice" session.
+Students will meet members of the Practice Tutor team during the pre and post "Linking learning - preparation for practice" session.
 This is a good opportunity to ask any questions and discuss/agree on how you will work with your Practice Tutor.
-Our Practice Tutors have a wealth of knowledge and experience and I know you will find it a pleasure to work with them.
+Our Practice Tutors have a wealth of knowledge and experience, and I know you will find it a pleasure to work with them.

-A module evaluation may be completed by any stakeholder involved in module OT3007.
+A module evaluation may be completed by any stakeholder involved in module OT4003.
 Students are requested to complete a module evaluation upon completion of linking learning.